JyotiRanSwain/docker-compose_project-python_application-PostgreSQL-/README.md

 Clone the repository to your server.

 # Step 2:
-Do any change if you need into the docker-compose.yml file
+Do any change if you need into the docker compose.yml file

 # Step 3:
 Execute this command to spin up the containers.